S$^4$ST: A Strong, Self-transferable, faSt, and Simple Scale Transformation for Transferable Targeted Attack: Experiments

 \section{Experiments}

 In this section, we detail the experimental setup, and scrutinize the analysis and the ablation of components for our proposed method, showcasing its novel aspects in contrast to existing techniques.
-This is followed by extensive experiments designed to compare our method with the existing transformation techniques and SOTA approaches for TTAs.
+This is followed by extensive experiments designed to compare our method with the existing transformation techniques and SoTA approaches, covering both in-domain and cross-domain scenarios.